sc0tts/cruAKtemp/README.md

 [Note: cruAKtemp is still in development and likely does not yet work as a package or WMT component]

+[Note: this version does *not* contain the netcdf file!
+Because uncompressed, it is too large for github.]

 The Python 2.7 package cruAKtemp provides access to a subsample of CRU NCEP data temperature for Alaska from: